CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 * SD Connect:

 When you apply for a new CSC project and service access for SD Connect/Allas, the default quota (or storage space) for SD Connect is 10 TB, which can be increased to 200 TB if needed.
 If you work with larger datasets and your project requires additional storage space, contact us for support at servicedesk@csc.fi (subject: sensitive data).
 Storing data in SD Connect/Allas consumes billing units.

-The rate is 1 BU/TiBh, i.e. 1 TB of data stored in Allas consumes 24 BU in a day and 8760 BU in a year.
+The rate is: 1 units/TiBh, i.e. 1 TB of data stored in Allas consumes 24 Billing units in a day and 8760 BU in a year.

 * SD Desktop:

 The default disk space (or storage space) in SD Desktop is 80 GB and can be increased to 280 GB by adding an external volume during virtual desktop creation.
 If you need additional storage space for data analysis, contact us for support at servicedesk@csc.fi (subject: sensitive data).
 Analysing data in SD Desktop consumes billing units based on the type of virtual desktop you are using.
+The rate is:

-The rate is:Light computation, Billing units; 1.3 BU/h; Small computation, Billing Units: 5.2 units/h; Medium computation, Billing Units: 10.4 units/h; Heavy computation, Billing Units: 52 units/h.
+* Light computation, Billing units; 1.3 BU/h;

+* Small computation, Billing Units: 5.2 units/h;

+* Medium computation, Billing Units: 10.4 units/h;

+* Heavy computation, Billing Units: 52 units/h.

-For further guidance on applying for additional quota or billing units, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.
+For further guidance on applying for additional quota or billing units, check the [Accounts](../../accounts/index.md) paragraph at the beginning of the user guide.